King Charles III, in first address, vows ‘lifelong service’

 “It’s just such a momentous change that is going to happen,” she said.
 “I’m trying to hold it together today.”

+Charles, who became the monarch immediately upon his mother’s death, will be formally proclaimed king at a special ceremony Saturday.
+The new king is expected to tour the United Kingdom in the coming days.

+The queen’s coffin will be brought to London, where she is expected to lie in state before a funeral at Westminster Abbey, expected around Sept.
+19.

-Elizabeth was Britain’s longest-reigning monarch and a symbol of constancy in a turbulent era that saw the decline of the British empire and upheaval in her family, including the messy divorce of Prince Charles and Princess Diana.
+Elizabeth was Britain’s longest-reigning monarch and a symbol of constancy in a turbulent era that saw the decline of the British empire and disarray in her scandal-plagued family.

-The public’s affection for the queen had helped sustain support for the monarchy amid complaints in some quarters that it had outlived its usefulness.
-But Charles does not command that kind of popularity.
+The impact of Elizabeth’s loss will be unpredictable.
+The public’s abiding affection for the queen had helped sustain support for the monarchy during the family scandals, including the divorce of Prince Charles and Princess Diana, but Charles does not command that kind of popularity.

 “Charles can never replace her, you know,” said 31-year-old Londoner Mariam Sherwani.